 Steps to create RAID 1

 RAID 1 is also know as mirroring and provide good fault tolerance then RAID 0.
-RAID 1 also needs minimum 2 devices and data in one disk is exact replica of data in disk 2 thus providing good fault tolerance.
+RAID 1 also needs a minimum of 2 devices and data in one disk is exact replica of data in disk 2 thus providing good fault tolerance.

 Recommended Article: How to do Online Storage Migration in Unix/Linux